sangupta/httpd/README.md

 * Added configuration params: `port`, `path`, `noLogs`, `nosniff`, `noCache`
 * Added default behavior to serve `index.html` or `index.htm` if present in the directory
 * Added option to disable directory listing
+* Added weak etags based on file name, time and size.
+Also, an option to disable etag generation.

 **Version 1.0.0**